Navigating the Data Maze

 TAKING IT TO THE NEXT LEVEL

 Organizations are increasingly looking at advanced analytics to gain a competitive advantage and differentiate themselves in the marketplace.
-With this, the analytics platform needs to support more than just traditional aspects of BI like reporting, querying, pivoting and slicing and dicing.
+With this, the analytics platform needs to support more than just traditional aspects of BI like reporting, querying, pivoting, slicing and dicing.
 It needs to enable going beyond being informative to being predictive and prescriptive, including such features as built-in Machine Learning algorithms and support for creating proprietary algorithms and visualizations through technologies such as R and Spark.
 Besides, the analytics platform should support the use of predictive and prescriptive analytics by the line of business users, not just data scientists, and provide the capability to incorporate advanced analytics models into the line of business applications.

 BI and Analytics solutions can provide significant advantages to an organization for revenue growth, operational efficiencies, cost savings, and competitive advantage.
 Understanding the analytics needs and objectives of the business and providing the right tools and approach to meet these needs are key to a successful BI journey.